madfam-io/plinto/apps/api/docs/project-docs/DOCUMENTATION_OVERVIEW.md

 4. **Enables community growth** with clear contribution guidelines and standards
 5. **Ensures long-term success** with maintainable structure and quality processes

-This documentation framework positions the Plinto API as a **professional, enterprise-ready platform** that developers can confidently adopt and integrate into their applications.
+This documentation framework positions the Janua API as a **professional, enterprise-ready platform** that developers can confidently adopt and integrate into their applications.

 ---